 Porcelain Veneers have been used in cosmetic dentistry for decades.
-They are sometimes referred to as instant orthodontics.
-This is because they can change the alignment and shape of our teeth in just a few short dental visits.
-Porcelain veneers are very popular and can make life altering changes to your smile.
+They are sometimes called instant orthodontics.
+They can change the alignment and shape of our teeth in just a few short dental visits.
+Porcelain veneers are very popular and can make life-altering changes to your smile.
 Can porcelain veneers also offer benefits beyond cosmetic appearance?

 What Are Porcelain Veneers?

-Your cosmetic dentist will use similar materials that are used to fabricate porcelain crowns.
-Porcelain veneers are fingernail like thin pieces of porcelain that are chemically bonded to your teeth in order to modify the color, shape, and size of your teeth.
-As mentioned previously, porcelain veneers are also sometimes referred to as “instant orthodontics”.
+Your cosmetic dentist will use similar materials that as used to fabricate porcelain crowns.
+Porcelain veneers are fingernail-like thin pieces of porcelain.
+They are chemically bonded to your teeth to modify the color, shape, and size of your teeth.
+As mentioned previously, porcelain veneers are also sometimes referred to as “instant orthodontics.”

-This is because porcelain veneers give your dentist the ability to make changes in teeth alignment to even straighten your smile.
-This is not possible in extreme misalignment cases but can help align your smile in small increments.
+Porcelain veneers give your dentist the ability to make changes in teeth alignment even to straighten your smile.
+Realignment is not possible in extreme misalignment cases but can help align your smile in small increments.

 The best part about porcelain veneers?
-This cosmetic dentistry procedure can be completed in as few as two (2) dental visits and the porcelain veneers are individually customized and fabricated to fit your individual smile.
-When completed they will look natural and complement the rest of your smile.
+Your dentist can complete this cosmetic dentistry procedure in as few as two (2) dental visits, and the porcelain veneers are individually customized and fabricated to fit your smile.
+When completed, they will look natural and complement the rest of your smile.
 The dental porcelain will mimic your natural tooth in translucency as well as the way the light reflects off your smile.